mesfind/bioinfo-python/_episodes/01-intro.md

 ~~~
 {: .python}

-When you hit enter after a colon `:`, the prompt changes, indicating that you are within a loop.
+When you hit enter after a colon `:`, the prompt changes to `...`, indicating that you are within a loop.
 Enter the loop contents after indenting and end the loop by adding an extra newline.

 ~~~
 >>> for i in range(5):